awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 4: Create and configure users<a name="postgresql-kerberos-setting-up.create-users"></a>

  You can create users by using the Active Directory Users and Computers tool\.
 This is one of the Active Directory Domain Services and Active Directory Lightweight Directory Services tools\.
-In this case, *users* are individual people or entities who have access to your directory\.
+For more information, see [Add Users and Computers to the Active Directory domain](https://learn.microsoft.com/en-us/troubleshoot/windows-server/identity/create-an-active-directory-server#add-users-and-computers-to-the-active-directory-domain) in the Microsoft documentation\.
+In this case, users are individuals or other entities, such as their computers that are part of the domain and whose identities are being maintained in the directory\.

-To create users in an AWS Directory Service directory, you must be connected to a Windows\-based Amazon EC2 instance\.
-Also, this EC2 instance must be a member of the AWS Directory Service directory\.
+To create users in an AWS Directory Service directory, you must be connected to a Windows\-based Amazon EC2 instance that's a member of the AWS Directory Service directory\.
 At the same time, you must be logged in as a user that has privileges to create users\.
 For more information, see [Create a user](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups_create_user.html) in the *AWS Directory Service Administration Guide*\.

 ## Step 5: Enable cross\-VPC traffic between the directory and the DB instance<a name="postgresql-kerberos-setting-up.vpc-peering"></a>